engrchrishenry/loc_aware_video_dedup/README.md

   We used the urls in [videos_url_uuid.csv](https://github.com/alipay/VCSL/blob/main/data/videos_url_uuid.csv) to download the dataset.
 Only 6,649 videos were available for download at the time of writing our paper.
 The UUIDs for the 6,649 videos used in our experiments are provided in [VCSL_available_videos.txt](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/VCSL_available_videos.txt).

   > Note: Most video links might be unavailable for download.
-Contacting the FIVR-200K dataset and VCSL authors may help.
+Contacting the FIVR-200K dataset and VCSL dataset authors may help.

 ### Extract frames.
 - FIVR-200K Dataset